 • Fruit or Veggies with a Higher-Protein Yogurt Dip

-Bars also make a convenient and satisfying option to keep on hand (and are usually shelf-stable, a big bonus for on-the-go snacking!)
-Ratio Food’s KETO Friendly Crunchy Bars are great to stock up on for convenient snacking and provide 12 grams of protein per serving.
+Bars also make a convenient and satisfying option to keep on hand (and are usually shelf-stable, a big bonus for on-the-go snacking!) :ratio crunch bars are great to stock up on for convenient snacking and provide between 10 to 12 grams of protein per serving.

 4. Change Up Your Breakfast